jpweiss/code-sample.nl-fit/src/libs/fortlib/README.md

 FIXME:  Describe the non-LMDER stuff here, including why it's here and why I'm not using something else (along with future plans for pruning 'em).
 Include:

-> BLAS and LMDER are two FORTRAN libraries widely-used by the
-> scientific community (hence why they're written in FORTRAN).

 ---